Krueske/AQuilt/README.md

 - `data_path`:The location of the synthetic data obtained in the previous step.
 - `output_datapath`:The location of the dataset with evaluation results.

-Then use `process_data.sh` to filter the synthetic data:
+Then use `scripts/process_data.sh` to filter the synthetic data:

 ```bash
 judged_data_path=""